saifulferoz/select2table-bundle/README.md

 * `transformer` The fully qualified class name of a custom transformer if you need that flexibility as described below.
 * `autostart` Determines whether or not the select2 jQuery code is called automatically on document ready.
 Defaults to true which provides normal operation.
 * `width` Sets a data-width attribute if not null.
 Defaults to null.
-* `class_type` Optional value that will be added to the ajax request as a query string parameter.
 * `render_html` This will render your results returned under ['html'].

 The url of the remote query can be given by either of two ways: `remote_route` is the Symfony route.